Your residency status determines the Oregon tax return form you file

 - You're a special-case Oregon resident.

-- You're filing jointly and either you or your spouse/RDP (or both) is a nonresident.
+- You're filing jointly and either you or your spouse (or both) is a nonresident.

 - You meet the military personnel nonresident requirements.